Delhi Sultanate: Architecture

-The Tomb of Iltutmish was added by 1236; its dome, the squinches again corbelled, is now missing, and the intricate carving has been described as having an "angular harshness", from carvers working in an unfamiliar tradition.
+The Tomb of Iltutmish was added by 1236; its dome, the squinches again corbelled, and is now missing, and the intricate carving has been described as having an "angular harshness", from carvers working in an unfamiliar tradition.
 Other elements were added to the complex over the next two centuries.

 Another very early mosque, begun in the 1190s, is the Adhai Din Ka Jhonpra in Ajmer, Rajasthan, built for the same Delhi rulers, again with corbelled arches and domes.
 Here Hindu temple columns (and possibly some new ones) are piled up in threes to achieve extra height.
 Both mosques had large detached screens with pointed corbelled arches added in front of them, probably under Iltutmish a couple of decades later.
-In these the central arch is taller, in imitation of an iwan.
-At Ajmer the smaller screen arches are tentatively cusped, for the first time in India.
+In these, the central arch is taller, in imitation of an iwan.
+At Ajmer, the smaller screen arches are tentatively cusped, for the first time in India.

 By around 1300 true domes and arches with voussoirs were being built; the ruined Tomb of Balban (d.
 1287) in Delhi may be the earliest survival.
 The Alai Darwaza gatehouse at the Qutb complex, from 1311, still shows a cautious approach to the new technology, with very thick walls and a shallow dome, only visible from a certain distance or height.
 Bold contrasting colours of masonry, with red sandstone and white marble, introduce what was to become a common feature of Indo-Islamic architecture, substituting for the polychrome tiles used in Persia and Central Asia.
 The pointed arches come together slightly at their base, giving a mild horseshoe arch effect, and their internal edges are not cusped but lined with conventionalized "spearhead" projections, possibly representing lotus buds.
 Jali, stone openwork screens, are introduced here; they already had been long used in temples.